 Jim has been singing and playing American traditional and country music on guitar and banjo for over 30 years, but his recording career dates back even further.
 At the age of 8 years old he sang soprano and toured the Canadian prairies with the Saskatoon Boys Choir.
 Their vinyl album, recorded in 1961, included such hits as "They Call the Wind Mariah" and "Oklahoma."
 After taking a 30-year break from the pressures of touring, Jim co-founded the New York based roots rock band Donna the Buffalo and hit the road again.
 He toured with DTB for 15 years, performing in theaters across North America and on the stages of festivals such as Bonnaroo, Rhythm & Roots, and Telluride.
 His favorite performance during that era was a set with DTB and Peter Rowan on the main stage at Merlefest that went on so long, the angry sound crew eventually pulled the plug and shut off the stage lights; the music only got better… In addition to recording five CDs with DTB, Jim has recorded with Tim O’Brien, Jim Lauderdale, Ginny Hawker, Dirk Powell, and Tara Nevins.
-He currently writes books about moths and butterflies, performs and records with Red Dog Run, and plays electric guitar with Louisiana icon Preston Frank in Big Daddy Zydeco.
+In addition to performing and recording with Red Dog Run, he writes books about moths and butterflies, performs in Western Centuries (http://www.westerncenturies.com/) with Cahalen Morrison and Ethan Lawton, and tours with Louisiana icon Preston Frank in Big Daddy Zydeco.